Samsung Galaxy S22 vs Google Pixel 9

 Which one is better?

-Grab the S22 if you need that dedicated telephoto lens - it's a solid camera option.
+Grab the Samsung Galaxy S22 if you need a compact design and a dedicated telephoto lens - it's lighter at 5.89oz vs 7oz.

 Who should buy each?

-Choose the Samsung Galaxy S22 if: you want a dedicated telephoto lens for photography, you prefer a lighter phone at 5.89oz, or you prioritize premium build quality.
+Choose the Samsung Galaxy S22 if: you prefer a compact design for one-handed use, you want a dedicated 3x optical zoom for photography, or you value a lighter phone at 5.89oz.

-Choose the Google Pixel 9 if: you need longer battery life for all-day use, you want a brighter display at 2,700 nits, or you value extensive software support with 7 years of updates.
+Choose the Google Pixel 9 if: you need all-day battery life with a 4,700mAh battery, you want the brightest display at 2,700 nits for outdoor usage, or you appreciate long-term software support with 7 years of updates.

 Conclusion